Gerardmarku/Predicting-NDE-score-from-EEG-PSD/README.md

 In "Models" its the whole pipeline(RF, LR, MLP, DM) After the files are generated, you need to arrange the format of the csv files to fit the format of the code The rf_feauture_importance_reformated are adjusted to the format for the second snippetfiles that work for the code "Converting to NIfTI" and provide proper results
+It is possible to do the same for the mean SHAP values from logistic regression (didnt include the mean SHAP files but u can do the same as the feature importance files)
 After the creation of NIfTI files, you can open them on MRIcroGL